07 February 2026

 German postcard by Ross Verlag, no. 4786/2, 1929-1930.
 Photo: United Artists.

 Dolores del Río continued focusing on her own career.
 In 1930, she appeared in the film The Bad One, with Edmund Lowe and Boris Karloff.
-Successful was also Bird of Paradise (King Vidor, 1932).
+Another successful film was Bird of Paradise (King Vidor, 1932).
 She made the transition from 'an exotic star across the border' to one of the great Hollywood princesses.
 She appeared in Flying Down to Rio (Thornton Freeland, 1933) alongside Fred Astaire and Ginger Rogers in their first pairing.

-In Mexico, the film industry was at that time at its peak.
+In Mexico, the film industry was at its peak at that time.
 There she received another career boost and made some of her most important films.
-These films like Flor silvestre/Wild Flower (Emilio 'El Indio' Fernández, 1943), María Candelaria (Emilio Fernández, 1943) with Pedro Armendariz, Las Abandonadas/The Abandoned (Emilio Fernández, 1944), Bugambilia/Secret Love (Emilio Fernández, 1944), La Otra/The Other One (Roberto Gavaldón, 1946) and La Malquerida/The unloved (Emilio Fernández, 1949), are now considered classic masterpieces and they helped boost Mexican cinema worldwide.
-María Candelaria (Emilio Fernández, 1943) was the first Mexican film to be screened at the Cannes International Film Festival where it won the Grand Prix becoming the first Latin American film to do so.
+These films like Flor silvestre / Wild Flower (Emilio 'El Indio' Fernández, 1943), María Candelaria (Emilio Fernández, 1943) with Pedro Armendariz, Las Abandonadas / The Abandoned (Emilio Fernández, 1944), Bugambilia / Secret Love (Emilio Fernández, 1944), La Otra / The Other One (Roberto Gavaldón, 1946) and La Malquerida / The Unloved (Emilio Fernández, 1949), are now considered classic masterpieces and they helped to boost Mexican cinema worldwide.
+María Candelaria (Emilio Fernández, 1943) was the first Mexican film to be screened at the Cannes International Film Festival, where it won the Grand Prix, becoming the first Latin American film to do so.
 The film was a great success in Europe and allowed Del Río to keep her international prestige.

 German postcard by Ross Verlag, no. 3660/3, 1928-1929 Photo: United Artists.